-According to the World Bank, South Africa's average cost of 19.8 per cent for sending remittances was the highest among all G20 members in the first quarter of 2014.
-This was an increase from the average of 18.16 per cent in the fourth quarter of 2013.
-South Africa also ranked second after China in the list of G20 remittance-receiving countries, with 7.63 per cent in the first quarter of 2014.
-1851
+average of 18.16 per cent in the fourth quarter of 2013.
+South Africa also ranked second after China in the list of G20 remittance-receiving countries, with 9.27 per cent in the third quarter of 2014.2558

 Although South Africa's average remittance costs exceed those of all G20 members, it has not taken any action to reduce remittance transfer costs or stimulate remittance service providers to do so during the compliance period.
 Thus, it has been awarded a score of -1.